-We principally generate platform revenue through (i) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (ii) usage-based revenue generated from the transactions using our FinTech solutions, usage of certain Pro products and other usage-based services.
+We principally generate platform revenue through (i) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (ii) usage-based revenue generated from the transactions using our FinTech solutions and usage of certain Pro products.
 Our customer contracts are generally based on the number of users, mix of products, number of end customers and the amount of GTV.

 We offer tiered subscription plans for our Core and Pro products with varying contract lengths.
 Pursuant to these subscription contracts our customers do not have the ability to take possession of our proprietary software.
-For new customers, we primarily enter into either annual or multi-year subscription agreements with contract terms typically ranging from 12 to 36 months; however, some older customers are on month-to-month contracts.
+For new customers, we enter into either annual or multi-year subscription agreements with contract terms ranging from 12 to 36 months; however, some older customers are on month-to-month contracts.
 In nearly all cases, these contracts (monthly, annual, or multi-year) are renewed automatically unless canceled in advance.
 We generally bill our customers on a monthly basis in advance of services, regardless of contract term.
 In some cases for certain products, the customer is billed in arrears.
 Pricing for these subscriptions are driven by the features included in the package and are linked to the size of the customer's business, generally based on the number of field technicians at the customer but in some cases directly tied to the number of end customers or the customer's revenue.
 In this way, our success is linked to the growth of our customers.

 When subscription fees are received in advance of providing the related services, we record deferred revenue on our consolidated balance sheet and recognize the revenue ratably over the related subscription period.
-We recognize a contract asset when revenue has been recognized but our right to consideration from the customer is conditional upon our future performance.
-Contract assets are transferred to accounts receivable when our right to the consideration becomes unconditional.

 Usage-based services primarily consist of payment processing where we connect to third-party processors to allow our customers to accept payments, primarily credit and debit cards, and also includes end-customer financing solutions and other forms of payment.
 The third-party processor determines the eligibility of the end customer to participate in the programs, provides the payment settlement and financing options to the end customer and is responsible for the provision of the payment or financing services.
 We receive a fee from the third-party processors, depending on the size and type of the transaction, which we recognize net of interchange and other direct expenses which are passed onto the customer.
 Revenue from financing and processing payments is recognized at the time of the transaction.
-In addition to payment processing revenue, we have a number of Pro products and other usage-based services that generate revenue depending on the level of usage, which we recognize monthly in arrears based on consumption.
+In addition to payment processing revenue, we have a number of Pro products that generate revenue depending on the level of usage, which we recognize monthly in arrears based on consumption.